SvenLieber/website/content/de/post/kg4di-hasselt-2023/index.md

 Don't forget to share this post on social media and in your networks!

-Please also consider subscribing to my weekly newsletter _FAIR Data Digest_ to receive more interesting content every Tuesday!
+Please also consider subscribing to my bi-weekly newsletter _FAIR Data Digest_ to receive more interesting content every other Tuesday!

 <iframe src="https://fairdata.substack.com/embed" width="100%" style="border:1px solid #EEE; background:white;" frameborder="0" scrolling="no"></iframe>